https://indianmasterminds.com

 For decades, Chhattisgarh has been spoken about in the language of extraction and conflict with mines, forests, and Naxal violence dominating headlines.
 What remained largely absent was another truth: that this land was also among the earliest theatres of resistance against colonial rule, led by tribal communities whose courage rarely entered history textbooks.

 In Nava Raipur, that silence has been broken, visually, spatially and emotionally, through the Shaheed Veer Narayan Singh Memorial and Tribal Freedom Fighters’ Museum, India’s first digital tribal museum.
-Behind its conception, speed of execution and narrative clarity stands Sonmoni Borah, Principal Secretary of Chhattisgarh’s Tribal Welfare Department, who led the project from the front.
+Behind its conception, speed of execution and narrative clarity stands Sonmoni Borah, a 1999 batch IAS officer of Chhattisgarh cadre and the Principal Secretary of Chhattisgarh’s Tribal Welfare Department, who led the project from the front.

 Completed in record time under his supervision, alongside the state’s first tribal museum, the freedom fighters’ museum is not merely an institution.
 It is a reordering of memory.